nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage: `list -bm`

+Context:

+* The bookmark of *Harry Potter* is assigned with a PAGE_NUMBER of 109.
+* The bookmark of *Fantastic Beasts* is assigned with a PAGE_NUMBER of 56.

 Expected outcome:
 ```
 ------------------------------------------------
-Here is the lsit of all bookmark(s) recorded:
+Here is the list of all bookmark(s) recorded:
-1. "hp" at page: 123
+1. "Harry Potter" at page: 109
-2. "Harry Potter" at page: 56
+2. "Fantastic Beasts" at page: 56
 ------------------------------------------------
 ```